garethr/sensu-playground/README.md

 information about managing the Vagrant created virtual machines.

 All being well, everything should run cleaning and if you visit localhost:8080 you should see the sensu dashboard.
+The username for the basic authentication is admin and the password secret.

 ## Thanks